julianurregoar/mathbirthdays/README.md

 ## Wireframes proposals

-I thought in three option to develop this project:
+I thought in three options to develop this project, so I chose the first one because it has an image that could increase the engagment of the website.

 1. First